-We are so excited to share this recipe with your for Roasted Kabocha with Tahini Dressing.
-It pairs really well with a roasted turkey or even a grilled pork tenderloin, and it is lovely served alongside a glass of Bridlewood Pinot Noir.
+I am excited to share this recipe Roasted Kabocha with Tahini Dressing.
+It pairs really well with a roasted turkey or even grilled pork tenderloin.

 The fruit-forward flavors of dark cherry and hints of floral undertones in this wine pair well with the dense and rich kabocha squash.
 The slightly acidic pomegranates and the brightness of the tahini complemented the flavors of the wine as well as the squash.
 This is definitely a beautiful recipe that will wow your friends, and maybe even the adventurous eaters at your table.